Domestic Pianos

 Dwight Hamilton Baldwin was a piano, violin, and organ teacher in Cincinnati, Ohio, and in 1862 he opened a branch of the Decker Brothers piano dealership in the area.
 They were authorized dealers of Steinway & Sons pianos.
 When a relative of Henry Steinway opened a piano store in Cincinnati, Steinways were no longer available for Mr. Baldwin to sell.
 So he embarked upon becoming a piano manufacturer.
 After hiring Lucien Wulsin in 1866, the two formed the D.H.
 Baldwin company in 1873.
 By the 1890’s The Baldwin Piano Company had become the largest piano dealer in the Midwestern United States.

 Dwight Baldwin started building pianos in 1891 with the goal to produce “the best piano that could be built”, because most pianos of the day were of inferior quality.
 During World War 2, Baldwin constructed plywood aircraft wings instead of pianos.
 They designed a 21-ply maple wing, which they transformed into their famous pinblock design used in postwar piano models.
 Other companies, unaware of this advance because Baldwin hid it under glued-on felt, continued using 5 and 6-ply piano pinblocks for decades.
 The company continued to improve their pianos by acquiring the C. Bechstein company in 1963, to incorporate their construction techniques as well as their Renner action.
 In October 1986, Baldwin bought the Pratt-Read piano action company so that they could use one of the world’s best piano action designs in their pianos.
-The Pratt-Read piano action, originally manufactured in Ivoryton, CT, was incorporated in hundreds of different piano brands.
-In 1988, Baldwin purchased the Wurlitzer Company, which excelled in piano design.
-These patented designs were also incorporated into Baldwin pianos.
+The Pratt-Read piano action, originally manufactured in Ivoryton, CT, had already been incorporated in hundreds of different piano brands.
+Those pianos have a visible elephant head decal inside the piano.
+In 1988, Baldwin purchased the Wurlitzer Company, which also excelled in piano design.
+These patented designs were incorporated into Baldwin pianos.
+Baldwin ceased making pianos under the Wurlitzer brand name in 2009.
+In 2001, the Gibson Guitar Corporation purchased Baldwin’s assets and Wurlitzer’s German operations.
+Gibson continued to make jukeboxes in Germany under the Wurlitzer name until 2013.

 Steinway Pianos